joshkreud/ansible-homelab/README.md

 Testing is done with Molecule.
 Molecule check will Create a VM and deploy a Dev server.
-Make sure to overwrite default Variables like the Domainname in [converge.yml](./molecule/default/converge.yml)
+Make sure to overwrite default Variables like the Domainname.

 ```bash
 sudo apt install virtualbox vagrant